What is the "Guess the Score" Contest?

 I keep him locked in a rack.
 Theoretically, he might be to take over

 the tape autochanger and use it to somehow vibrate the screws holding

 him loose.
 But that's a risk we'll just have to take.

 What version of RoboDoug is this?

-least the third major rewrite.
+least the fourth major rewrite.
 That doesn't count things like adjusting

 to the move between the IndyStar and here and several bulletin board